IBIC/seed-analysis/README.md

 ## How to setup this pipeline for any project.

 Below is a general guide to setting up this pipeline for any project.
+We assume that you will clone this repository and, in that directory, follow these instructions.

 ### 1. Create list of seeds